AnEntrypoint/hookie/src/lib/componentRegistry.md

 Validates props against a component's schema.

 **Parameters:**
-- `componentName` (string): Name of component to validate against
+- `componentName` (string, required): Name of component to validate against
-- `props` (object): Props to validate
+- `props` (object, required): Props to validate

-**Returns:** Object with:
+**Returns:** Object with exactly these fields:
 - `valid` (boolean): Whether validation passed
-- `errors` (array): Array of error messages if validation failed
+- `errors` (array): Array of error message strings (empty array if validation passed)

-**Validation Rules:**
+**Validation Rules (all MUST be checked):**
 - Check all required props are present
-- Verify prop types match schema
+- Verify prop types match schema exactly
-- Ensure enum props have valid values
+- Ensure enum props (those with options array) have values included in options
-- Allow extra props not in schema (for flexibility)
+- Allow extra props not in schema

 ### `canContainChild(parentType, childType)`
 Checks if a parent component can contain a specific child type.

 **Parameters:**
-- `parentType` (string): Parent component name
+- `parentType` (string, required): Parent component name
-- `childType` (string): Child component name
+- `childType` (string, required): Child component name

 **Returns:** Boolean

-**Logic:**
+**Logic (evaluated in this exact order):**
+- If parent schema not found, return false
 - If parent's allowedChildren includes '*', return true
 - If parent's allowedChildren is empty array, return false
 - If parent's allowedChildren includes childType, return true
 - Otherwise return false

 ## Internal State
-Maintain a Map or object to store schemas, keyed by component name.
+MUST maintain a Map to store schemas, keyed by component name.

 ## Pre-loaded Components
-On module initialization, register these base components:
+On module initialization, MUST register these exact base components with these exact schemas:

 ### Section
 ```